reorx/httpstat/README.md

 ![screenshot](screenshot.png)

-httpstat visualize `curl(1)` statistics in a way of beauty and clarity.
+httpstat visualizes `curl(1)` statistics in a way of beauty and clarity.

 It is a **single file🌟** Python script that has **no dependency👏** and is compatible with **Python 3🍻**.